We've independently reviewed this article to make sure it's as accurate as we can make it.

 As mentioned above, if you have had your oven for a while and the burning smell is new, then you should check your oven for exposed insulation.

 If you find exposed insulation in the oven, you must remove or replace it.
 If you’re uncomfortable checking for insulation issues, contact a professional who can help you.

 #5 Call the Gas Company

-Keep in mind that you should not use your oven if you feel like you have a gas leak.
-There is also a good chance the gas company is going to shut off your gas immediately, so you may lose access to other appliances as well.
+Keep in mind that you should not use your oven if you suspect a gas leak.
+There’s also a good chance the gas company is going to shut off your gas immediately, so you may lose access to other appliances as well.

 The gas company will come out and do a thorough investigation to figure out where the leak is coming from.
-After this, they will fix it before you can go back to work.
-Keep in mind that they may ask you to replace your oven if there is something wrong with it.
+Best case scenario, they’ll fix the source of the leak and be on their way.
+However, there’s always a chance that they’ll ask you to replace your oven if they find anything wrong with it.

-Ultimately, there are lots of reasons why you might have a burning smell coming from your oven.
-If you are not burning your food, you should make sure the electrical system is okay, there are no zip ties left behind, and the insulation is not exposed to the heat.
+You might have a burning smell coming from your oven for many reasons.
+If you’re not burning your food, you should ensure the electrical system is okay, no zip ties are left behind, and the insulation is not exposed to the heat.

-It is also possible you may need the burn in your oven to get rid of the protective chemicals.
+You may also need to burn in your oven to get rid of the protective chemicals.
 You may also want to check and see if you used any overly strong cleaning solutions.

 Thanks for reading.
 If this article was useful, please consider checking out our other resources below and subscribing to our newsletter.